 Let’s take a look at some of the most asked questions about visiting caves in Sedona, Arizona.

-Yes, the cave hikes in Sedona are dog friendly but all dogs must be kept on a short leash at all times.
-Be sure to pick up after your pooch, none of us want to have a surprise as we hike to a cave!
+Yes, the cave hikes in Sedona are pet friendly but all dogs must be kept on a short leash at all times.
+We wouldn’t recommend taking dogs to any of the caves as they are unsafe and often require climbing.

 You do not need a jeep to access any cave in Sedona.
 However, having a jeep will get you closer to both Hideout Cave and Soldier Pass Cave, cutting out hiking time and distance.